 He added, “I grew up in a small town in South Carolina and could relate to the community dynamics of brutal bullying, devastating secrets, and well-protected lies that still exist right alongside lifelong bonds and deep affections, especially between women.

 “The stage play written in 1976 remains an excellent vehicle for gifted and disciplined actors to exercise their craft of immersion into characters whose truths are deeply buried beneath many layers of fragile fantasies, highly tuned coping skills, and rewriting of personal histories,” Danner added.
 “In this slice-of-life Americana, the effect James Dean’s death had on a generation of young people reverberates with questions of faith, love, family, self-loathing, dreams, and most of all, regret.”

 Performances are 8 p.m.
 April 21, April 22, April 28, April 29, May 4, May 5 and May 6 with matinees at 3 p.m.
 April 23, April 30 and May 7.
 Tickets are $30 for adults, $27 for military/seniors and $20 for students.
 Order tickets online at footlightplayers.net or by calling the box office at 843-722-4487.

-NOTE: This play is not suitable for children.
+NOTE: This play contains mild adult themes and may not be suitable for children.